Sleep is one of the foundations for resilience.

 Research correlates poor sleep with diminished function of the prefrontal cortex and finds “the prefrontal cortex is disproportionately negatively influenced when an individual is low in sleep quantity or experiences poor sleep quality.”

 Your prefrontal cortex is foundational to resilience.
-Your prefrontal cortex, the part of your brain located behind your forehead, supports not only your “executive function” and your ability to organize, plan, and make decisions, but also your emotional intelligence, and your ability to understand, engage self-control and manage your emotional response.
+Your prefrontal cortex, the part of your brain located behind your forehead, supports not only your “executive function” and your ability to organize, plan, and make decisions, but also your emotional intelligence and your ability to understand, engage in self-control, and manage your emotional response.

-When you are short of sleep, we have less glucose fueling the pre-frontal cortex, enhancing your resilience to handle both the expected and unexpected challenges of daily life.
+When you are short on sleep, you have less glucose available to fuel the prefrontal cortex, which enhances your resilience in handling both expected and unexpected challenges of daily life.

-Neurophysiological research indicates that resilience and self-regulation relies disproportionately on the prefrontal cortex to calm the amygdala ((which controls our perception of threat) regions of the brain.
+Neurophysiological research indicates that resilience and self-regulation rely disproportionately on the prefrontal cortex to calm the amygdala (which controls our perception of threat) regions of the brain.

 Poor Sleep = Poor Glucose for Prefrontal Cortex Function = Compromised Resilience

-According to the study: “Glucose fuels such brain activity in general and has been linked specifically to self-regulation.
-Data indicates that decrements in glucose lead to impaired self-regulation, and restoration of glucose repairs self-regulation.
+According to the study, “Glucose fuels such brain activity in general and has been linked specifically to self-regulation.
+Data indicate that decrements in glucose impair self-regulation, and restoring glucose restores self-regulation.
 Brain glucose is utilized throughout the day and replenished during sleep, as evidenced by neuro-imagery delineating a decrease in cerebral metabolism during sleep deprivation.
 Indeed, sleep difficulties have been clearly linked with decrements in activity in the prefrontal cortex.”

-Resilience and self-regulation relies disproportionately on the prefrontal cortex and amygdala regions of the brain.
-If the prefrontal cortex is lacking energy and cannot suppress your perception of threat from the amygdala, your ability to tap into your higher cognitive function and resilience is compromised.
+Resilience and self-regulation rely disproportionately on the prefrontal cortex and the amygdala.
+If the prefrontal cortex is lacking energy and cannot suppress the amygdala’s perception of threat, your ability to tap into higher cognitive functions and resilience is compromised.

-Poor sleep reduces connectivity between the amygdala and the prefrontal cortex regions of the brain, resulting in lapses in attention, poor risk assessment, analysis and management (important for self-regulation as you choose among alternative strategies for goal-directed action).
+Poor sleep reduces connectivity between the amygdala and the prefrontal cortex, resulting in lapses in attention, inadequate risk assessment, and analysis and management (critical for self-regulation as you choose among alternative strategies for goal-directed action).
 The study noted that “avoiding choices where risks are disproportionately higher than rewards requires utilizing the prefrontal cortex.”

 The study continued that:

-“The amygdala and prefrontal cortex are centrally involved in regulating affect and are disproportionately negatively influenced by low levels of sleep and poor quality sleep Moreover, actively regulating one’s own affect requires continual exertion and effort, which requires energy and is generally exhausting.
+“The amygdala and prefrontal cortex are centrally involved in regulating affect and are disproportionately negatively influenced by low levels of sleep and poor quality sleep.
+Moreover, actively regulating one’s own affect requires continual effort and energy, which can be exhausting.
 It is reasonable to expect that those who are low in sleep quantity or are experiencing poor sleep quality will not have the energy to engage in such emotional regulation, and will thus be especially likely to experience and display poor moods and negative emotions.”

 At the same time that your prefrontal cortex is under-functioning, poor sleep turns up the volume on your amygdala’s response to stress.

-Brain imaging studies show that short sleep makes your amygdala – the part of the brain which helps control emotions – more hyperactive.
-This makes you more likely to interpret new challenges as threat and contributes to feelings of anxiety, irritability and depression.
+Brain imaging studies show that short sleep makes your amygdala—the part of the brain that helps control emotions—more hyperactive.
+This makes you more likely to interpret new challenges as a threat and contributes to feelings of anxiety, irritability, and depression.

 The Role of Sleep in Mental Health